openhab/openhab-addons/bundles/org.openhab.voice.voskstt/README.md

 Before you can use this service you should configure your language model.
 You can download it from [here](https://alphacephei.com/vosk/models).
-You should unzip the container folder into '\<openHAB userdata\>/vosk/' and rename it to model for the add-on to work.
+You should unzip the contained folder into '\<openHAB userdata\>/vosk/' and rename it to model for the add-on to work.

 ## Configuration

 ### Speech to Text Configuration

-Using your favorite configuration UI to edit **Settings / Other Services - Vosk Speech-to-Text**:
+Use your favorite configuration UI to edit **Settings / Other Services - Vosk Speech-to-Text**:

 * **Preload Model** - Keep language model loaded.
 * **Single Utterance Mode** - When enabled recognition stops listening after a single utterance.